Skip to main content

 master97.png

-Teaching method: Initial training or Continuing education
+Teaching method: Initial training or continuing education

 Location : Marseille

-Type of degree: Master
+Type of diploma: Master's

-Duration of studies: 2 years
+Length of studies: 2 years

-Output level: Bac+5
+Exit level: Bac+5

-Language(s) : French, English
+Language(s) : English

-Department: Aix-Marseille School of Economics
+Department : Aix-Marseille School of Economics

 • Objectives

-Main professional skills targeted at the end of M2 :
+Main professional skills targeted at the end of M2:

-• Teachings
+• Teaching

 • Methodology (6 credits)

-• Decision making support: quantitative methods (6 credits)
+• Decision support: quantitative methods (6 credits)

-• Quantitative tools in economics
+• Quantitative tools of economic analysis

-• Topics in contemporary economics (9 credits)
+• Contemporary economics (9 credits)

-• Transitions and economic policies
+• Economic transitions and policies

 • Big data and economics